 Why Is Search Engine Marketing Important?

-Although search engines have improved tremendously over the years, they still can’t understand a web page as easily as humans can.
+Although search engine marketing has improved tremendously over the years, they still can’t understand a web page as easily as humans can.
 This is where SEO comes in.
 Search Engine Optimization is what guides the search engine robots along, helping the engines to understand what each page is about and how relevant it is to users’ needs.